Exploiting Causal Graph Priors with Posterior Sampling for Reinforcement Learning: Causal PSRL

 \section{Causal PSRL}

 To face the learning problem described in the previous section, we cannot na\"ively apply the PSRL algorithm for FMDPs~\citep{osband2014fmdp}, since we cannot access the factorization $z_*$ of the true instance $\fmdp_*$, but only a causal graph prior $\G_0 = (\leftnodes, \rightnodes, z_0)$ such that $z_0 \subseteq z_*$.
 Moreover, $z_*$ is always \emph{latent} in the interaction process, in which we can only observe state-action-reward realizations from $\fmdp_*$.
 The latter can be consistent with several factorizations of the transition dynamics of $\fmdp_*$, which means we can neither extract $z_*$ directly from data.
 This is the common setting of \emph{hierarchical Bayesian methods}~\citep{hong2020latent, hong2022hierarchical, hong2022thompson, kveton2021meta}, where a latent state is sampled from a latent hypothesis space on top of the hierarchy, which then conditions the sampling of the observed state down the hierarchy.
 In our setting, we can see the latent hypothesis space as the space of all the possible factorizations that are consistent with $\G_0$, whereas the observed states are the model parameters of the FMDP, from which we observe realizations.
 The algorithm that we propose, \AlgNameDef, builds on this intuition to implement a principled hierarchical posterior sampling procedure to minimize the Bayesian regret exploiting the causal graph prior.
-We describe the details of the procedure below, whereas we report its pseudocode in Algorithm~\ref{alg:C-PSRL}.

 First, C-PSRL computes the set $\Z$, illustrated in Figure~\ref{fig:causal_graph_prior} (right), of the factorizations consistent with $\G_0$, \ie which are both $Z$-sparse and include all of the edges in $z_0$ (line 2).
 Then, it specifies a parametric distribution $P_0$, called \emph{hyper-prior}, over the latent hypothesis space $\Z$, and, for each $z \in \Z$, a further parametric distribution $P_0 (\cdot | z)$, which is a \emph{prior} on the model parameters, \ie transition probabilities, conditioned on the latent state $z$ (line 3).
-The former represents the agent's belief over the factorization of the true instance $\fmdp_*$, the latter on the factored transition model $p_*$. \footnote{A description of parametric distributions $P_0$ and $P_0 (\cdot | z)$ and their posterior updates is in Appendix~\ref{sec:posteriors}.}
+The former represents the agent's belief over the factorization of the true instance $\fmdp_*$, the latter on the factored transition model $p_*$.\footnote{A description of parametric distributions $P_0$ and $P_0 (\cdot | z)$ and their posterior updates is in Appendix~\ref{sec:posteriors}.}